donovanx/donovanx/README.md

-Economics students with a passion for programming.
+Economics student with a passion for programming.